-On the lower end of the price spectrum, you can get a decent automatic machine for between $100 and $200.
-But then, you’ll be able to notice the difference in the coffee taste compared to a $600 machine like the Breville BES870XL, for example.
+On the lower end of the price spectrum, you can get a decent automatic machine for between £100 and £200.
+But then, you’ll be able to notice the difference in the coffee taste compared to a £600 machine like the Sage Barista Express, for example.

 How Much Is an Espresso Machine for Commercial Use?

-Good commercial-grade coffee machines, like the ones we featured here, start at just under $2,000 and go all the way up to $40,000.
-For example, you can get a nice commercial De-Longhi for about $1,700.
+Professional espresso machines are expensive.
+Good commercial-grade coffee machines, like the ones we featured here, start at just under £2,000 and go all the way up to £40,000.
+For example, you can get a nice commercial De-Longhi for about £1,800.
 However, you should know that these De-Longhis are smaller and primarily designed for offices rather than coffee shops.

 It is important to note that they are usually low-volume machines.
 It means that their output is about 50 cups a day or 11 pounds of coffee (beans/ground) per week.
 Medium-output machines deliver up to 200 cups a day and high-volume models cap at around 500 cups a day.

 Espresso-based beverages make up about a third of total sales at independent coffee shops.

 If you want a machine for your independent coffee shop, it would be best to go for a high-volume one.
 Given the fact that most drive-through venues sell about 250 cups a day, you can expect the sales volume in the same ballpark.
 Regardless of the brand, quality machines that are capable of at least such output fall in the £13,000 to £30,000 range.

 Commercial or home use, there are a few things to consider before buying a machine.
 Calculate how many cups you need to make and if you need other necessary tools such as a grinder.
 The machine cleaning time is also important, seeing as some models run a maintenance cycle for a whole hour.